johnmclain/Good-Questions-in-Machine-Learning-/Readme.md

 # Purpose for this repositary:

-In studing machine learning, people has been concentrating on major topics like BP or Gredient Decient, yet I believe good questions should not only deals with the important equations but also the dots that address key details.
-To connect the dots, I collect the questions come to my thought in understanding the models and I want to share it with everyone and discuss with everyone while I'm learning.
+I believe key details are important complementaries to good understanding of complex machine learning models.
+To connect the dots, I collect questions that come to my mind in studing the models.

 It is wellcomed to contribute this repositary with new good questions or insighted answers.